Aquaponics Library

 Date: Sun, 17 Jan 1999

-provide many special benefits beyond what farmers or gardeners
+castings provide many special benefits beyond what farmers or gardeners can

-can expect from just manure or compost.
-In fact, most specialists
+expect from just manure or compost.
+In fact, most specialists recommend that

 their adaptability.